Aug 05, 2024 | By

 Offer constructive feedback post-assessment, showing respect for candidates’ efforts and aiding in their development.

-Behavioural and situational interviews are essential for evaluating a candidate's interpersonal skills, problem-solving capabilities, and compatibility with the company culture, complementing the technical insights from skill-based assessments.
+Behavioral and situational interviews are essential for evaluating a candidate's interpersonal skills, problem-solving capabilities, and compatibility with the company culture, complementing the technical insights from skill-based assessments.

 These interviews offer a lens into how candidates manage communication, stress, and critical thinking by presenting them with scenarios relevant to the job.
 They help in assessing emotional intelligence, decision-making, and team collaboration potential.